 Water will recycle itself eventually.
 But the high-quality water that we need and expect in our homes is not an infinite resource.
 Besides, you’re paying for every drop whether it’s used or wasted.
 So conservation can benefit your pocketbook, too.

 The average person uses about 50 gallons of water in a day.
-It varies of course with individual water-use habits.
+It varies, of course, with individual water-use habits.
 About half a gallon is for drinking and cooking, the rest is for showers, baths, flushing the toilet, doing dishes and laundry, washing the car, watering the lawn, and giving your pet a bath.

 Everyone wants to help conserve valuable resources.
 And water is one of the most valuable there is.
 We couldn’t live without it.
 But what can an individual do to help?
 Consider these suggestions:

 - Put a bit of food coloring in each toilet tank.
 Without flushing, watch for a few minutes to see if the color shows up in the bowl.
 It’s not uncommon to lose up to 100 gallons a day from of these otherwise invisible toilet leaks.
 That’s more than 30,000 gallons a year!
-Every time a toilet is flushed about seven gallons of water goes into the sewer.
+Every time a toilet is flushed about seven gallons of water goes into the septic system.
 There are two ways to cut down here – first, don’t use the toilet for things it was not meant for; and second, reduce the water per flush.
 Toilets should not be used as trash cans to flush away tissues, gum wrappers, cigarette butts, spiders, disposable diapers, or anything else that ought to go in a waste basket or garbage can.
 Most toilets use more water than is really necessary and work just as well with less.
 Instead of using a brick in the tank to displace water (which may crack the tank because of weight or cause plumbing issues because of disintegration of the brick), use a plastic soap or laundry bottle instead.
-Fill a few bottle with water to weight them and put them in the tank.
+Fill a few bottles with water to weigh them and put them in the tank.
 CAUTION: Don’t put the bottles where they’ll jam the flushing mechanism.
 And be sure you don’t displace so much water that you have double-flush to get the toilet to work.

 - Don’t shower too long or fill the tub too full.
 People used to think showers were less wasteful than tub baths, period!
 There is no hard-and-fast rule.
 A partially filled tub uses far less water than a long shower, while a short shower uses less than a full tub.
 Five minutes for showering and about five inches in the tub is plenty.

 - When shaving or brushing your teeth, don’t leave the water running.
-Run as much as you need, then turn off the tap until you need some more water.
+Run as much as you need, then turn off the tap until you need more water.
 Water running unused goes straight down the drain.

-- Try to use automatic dish and clothes washing machines with full loads only.
+- Try to use automatic dishwashers and clothes washing machines with full loads only.
 Even when the machines feature short cycles, you’re being more efficient with your water when there are enough dirty things for a full load.
 Automatic dishwashers use about 12 gallons per run, whether it is a full load of dishes or just a couple of cups.
 This is true of washing machines, also.
 Many washing machines use 40 or more gallons of water for a full load.
 Save up your dirty clothes for a full load.

 - Are you the dishwasher in your household?
-Remember not to wash dishes with the water running.
+Remember to not wash dishes with the water running.
 A sink full of wash water and one of rinse water will do the job just as well.

 - Don’t let the faucet run when you scrub vegetable or prepare other foods, either.
 Put a stopper in the sink instead.